Escape-Technologies/graphman/README.md

 *Note: GraphMan is designed for the postman-collection spec 2.1*

+✨GraphMan is fully compatible with the Insomnia API Client out of the box!✨

 ## Motivation
 Visualizing and exploring existing graphql APIs can be quite daunting.
 Using postman to manage all your apis is pretty standard, however creating and maintaining collections is difficult.